barumau/pandunia/eng/I03_historia.md

 # History of Pandunia

-## The ecosystem
+## Before Pandunia

-Pandunia was formed in an inspiring environment.
+Ideas for Pandunia were formed in an inspiring environment.
 Risto, the initiator of Pandunia, worked and exchanged ideas with other people who are interested in languages.
 He participated in forums like